 One of the hallmarks of a proper espresso is the crema it leaves on the top of your cup.
 This is caused by natural oils in espressos that aren’t present in regular brews.

 Espresso beans are rich in natural oils, which is evident by their oily sheen.
+However, all coffee beans contain oil regardless of the roast level.

 While these oils don’t affect your cup’s taste, they contribute to a rich and creamy texture, which helps create the beautiful crema on top of your espresso.